-The final exam is divided into two blocks (theoretic-practical activities and problems).
+The final exam for single assessment system is divided into two blocks (theoretic-practical activities and problems).
 The average of the qualifications of the two blocks will be considered only if both blocks have been passed.

-In any case, the evaluation system will be governed by that established in the Reglament de Avaluació i Qualificació de la Universitat de València per a Graus i Màsters
+In any case, the evaluation system is managed by the Reglament de Avaluació i Qualificació de la Universitat de València for Degrees and Masters